SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 T-bolt toggle.
 The safer technique is to direct the shrouds up to

-leaving the turnbuckles safely suspended in the air.
+leaves the turnbuckles safely suspended in the air with less risk of stepping on them.

 Turnbuckle boots are less of a problem since more air flows through them due to bigger air space.
 But I removed them from Panache at the same time so I can see the lock nuts and rings.
 If you still want a turnbuckle boot, get a good one that is sealed to the wire at the top so it can shed rain off the turnbuckle.
 The occasional dousing of rain is good as it cleans the wire.